cunla/fakeredis-py/README.md

    can execute arbitrary code.

 # Support for redis-py <4.2 with aioredis

+fakeredis-py 1.10.x will be the last generation of fakeredis-py to support redis-py 4.1.x

 Aioredis is now in redis-py 4.2.0.
 But support is maintained until fakeredis 2 for older version of redis-py.